unknownhackerworld/Telegram-Sentinel-Bot/README.md

 # Telegram Sentinel - Team Optimizers

 Welcome to Telegram Sentinel, a project by Team Optimizers.
 This guide explains the steps to set up and run the project.
+This Project is made for TN Police Hackathon - 2024

 ## Prerequisites